genebean/jekyll-beanbag/_drafts/local-puppet-module-development-part-1.markdown

 All my Puppet modules live on GitHub.
 I know this isn't a tool in the same sense as all the other things mentioned here but its so key to the process that I felt it deserved a mention.

 GitHub is the second most common place for people to go looking for your work: the first is the [Puppet Forge](https://forge.puppet.com).
 It is also pretty common for people to navigate to your GitHub (or whereever you host your source code) so that they can take a peek under the hood of your module.
-More on this in the second and third sections of the post.
+More on this in part two of the series.

 #### hub: A GitHub CLI